docb/dbRackSequencer/README.md

 ### AG
 ![](images/AG.png?raw=true)

+- The AG module provides 100 voltage addressable polyphonic gates.
+- The number of channels can be set in the menu.
+- The address input recognizes 0.1V per step.
+- If the Edit button is pressed the module behaves like the address input is not connected i.e. the steps can be manually selected, otherwise a connected address input will disable manual stepping.
+- A click on the copy button will make a copy of the gate values.
+- After selecting a new step it can be pasted there.

+Some use cases of the module:
+- Meta sequencing.
+Turn on and off other modules.
+- Drum sequencing
+- Arpeggiator
+- ....

 #### ACC
 ![](images/ACC.png?raw=true)

+- ACC is a simple accumulator.
+- On every trigger event on the Clk input it updates its state by adding the value of the Step parameter
+- On a trigger on the reset input the state is set to the value of the set param or set input if connected.
+- The output always reflects the current the state.

+If the step param is set to 0.1V ACC can be used to drive AG.

 ### Chords
 ![](images/Chords.png?raw=true)

+- The Chord module provides 100 voltage addressable polyphonic semi note values in the range from C0 to C8.
+- The number of channels can be set in the menu.
+- The address input recognizes 0.1V per step.
+- If the Edit button is pressed the module behaves like the address input is not connected i.e. the steps can be manually selected, otherwise a connected address input will disable manual stepping.
+- A click on the copy button will make a copy of the note values.
+- After selecting a new step it can be pasted there.
+- Pressing the N+ button transposes one semi up.
+- Pressing the N- button transposes one semi down.
+- Pressing the O+ button transposes one octave up.
+- Pressing the O- button transposes one octave down.

+- The chord module outputs behaves like the corresponding ones in the MIDI CV module.
+- In the menu the number of polyphonic channels and the polyphony modes Rotate,Reset and Reuse for the channel assignment can be configured.
+- The Reorder action in the menu causes the chord to be ordered in the polyphonic channels from the lowest note to the highest.
+- The Auto-Reorder option causes the Reorder action on every change and the polyphony odes are ignored.
+- The Auto-Channel option causes the outputs only have as many channels as key buttons are pressed.
+In this case the Polyphonic Channels setting is ignored.

+The ACC module can be used to drive a chord sequence.

 ### TD4

 This module provides 16 Tracks of a 4x4 Grid Sequencer.
 It is intended to be a building block for simulating hardware sequencers like Rene or Z8000.
 It is inspired by the Z8K and the Renato module